poseidon-framework/poseidon-framework.github.io/web_api.md

 All APIs except for `zip_file` also accept an additional parameter `?client_version=X.X.X`, so that the server may in the future respond to old clients that an update is needed in order to understand the API.
 Our `trident list --remote` functionality already makes use of this.

-Here are the individual APIs:

-- `https://server.poseidon-adna.org/packages`: returns a list of all packages.
-- `https://server.poseidon-adna.org/groups`: returns a list of all groups.
-- `https://server.poseidon-adna.org/individuals`: returns a list of all individuals.
-- `https://server.poseidon-adna.org/zip_file/<package_name>?package_version=1.0.1`: returns a zip file of the package with the given name and the given version.
-If no version is given, it returns the latest.

 ## The server implementation